That’s My Boy: Worst Adam Sandler box office flop?

 Prometheus to match production budget at domestic box office?

 After ten days, Prometheus’ cume is $89.37 million.
 At this stage, it’s unclear whether Prometheus will manage to match its production cost (it’ll certainly not recover it) at the domestic box office.*

-Directed by Megamind's Tom McGrath, Eric Darnell, and Conrad Vernon, and written by Darnell and Fantastic Mr. Fox's Noah Baumbach, Madagascar 3 features the voices of Meet the Fockers' Ben Stiller, Friends' David Schwimmer, Grown Ups' Chris Rock, and Borat's Sacha Baron Cohen.
+Directed by Tom McGrath (of the money-losing blockbuster Megamind), Eric Darnell, and Conrad Vernon, and written by Darnell and Fantastic Mr. Fox‘s Noah Baumbach, Madagascar 3 features the voices of Ben Stiller, David Schwimmer, Chris Rock, and Sacha Baron Cohen.
 In addition to Jada Pinkett Smith, Jessica Chastain, Frances McDormand, Paz Vega, Chris Miller, Bryan Cranston, Martin Short, Andy Richter, and co-director Tom McGrath.

 The Prometheus movie cast features Michael Fassbender, Noomi Rapace, Charlize Theron, Guy Pearce, Logan Marshall-Green, Idris Elba, Sean Harris, Rafe Spall, Kate Dickie, and Patrick Wilson.
 Jon Spaihts and Damon Lindelof wrote the Prometheus screenplay.